 Known as “blue gold”, lavender is a flower that has been cultivated for centuries in Provence in the area called the Plateau of Valensole for its scent and its essential oils.

 And not only does it smell and look wonderful, this ornamental plant also contributes ingredients to traditional medicines, cosmetics, and more.

 The traditional sweet from Aix-en-Provence is usually always a favorite souvenir from Provence, because they are very good, and also because they are very easy to find all over the south of France.

 3. Savon de Marseille

 Savon de Marseille is a traditional hard soap has been made from vegetable oils for 100s of years.
-It is a protected trademark, and only a handful of manufacturers remain in Provence.
+It is a protected trademark in Marseille, and only a handful of manufacturers remain in Provence.

 The soap is made by mixing sea water from the Mediterranean with local olive oil, and the alkaline ash from seaweeds.
 It comes in a variety of fragrances and is one of the most sought after souvenirs in Provence.
 You can buy some savon de marseille here.

 Herbs de Provence is an mixture of several dried herbs which are traditionally used in provençale cuisine including thyme, basil, rosemary, tarragon, savory, marjoram, oregano, and bay leaf.

 5. Provançale Wine

 The Côtes du Rhône and Côtes de Provence are one of the top wine regions in France, and so there is plenty of excellent wine tasting to be had in the area.